D3lt4lph4/papers/docs/scenegraph/imagegenerationfromscenegraph.md

 ![network pipeline](https://github.com/D3lt4lph4/papers/blob/master/docs/images/scenegraph/imagegenerationfromscenegraph/pipeline.png?raw=true "Network Pipeline")

 First the input scene graph is transformed while keeping the graph structure.
 Then boxes and shapes representing the objects of the scene are predicted.
-Finally, from the representation of the scene, the image is generated with convolutional layers.
+Finally, from the representation of the scene, the image is generated with Cascaded Refinement Network.
+The whole process is trained adversarially using discriminators.

 ## Results